On the prehistory of growth of groups

 For a description of the results of Efremovich and \v{S}varc, we quote the following lines from \cite{Svar--08}.
 "My first serious work was inspired by Efremovich's remark that the `volume invariant' of universal covering of a compact manifold is a topological invariant of the manifold.
 (If two compact manifolds are homeomorphic, then the natural homeomorphism between universal coverings is uniformly continuous.
 Efremovich proved that under certain conditions the growth of the volume of a ball with radius tending to infinity is an invariant of uniformly continuous homeomorphisms.)
 I proved that the volume invariant of universal covering can be expressed in terms of the fundamental group of the original manifold; in modern language it is determined by the growth of the fundamental group.
 I also gave estimates for volume invariants of manifolds with non-positive and with negative curvature.
 Thirteen years later J. Milnor published a paper containing the same results with the only difference that Milnor was able to use in his proofs some theorems derived after the appearance of my paper.
 At the moment of writing his first paper in this direction Milnor did not know about my work, but his second paper contained corresponding references.
 The notion of growth of a group (volume invariant of a group in my terminology) was studied later in numerous papers (one should mention, in particular, the results by Gromov and Grigorchuk).
 A new interesting field --- geometric group theory --- was born from these papers."

 For a short description of the work of Efremovich, see also \cite{Efremovich}.

 .2cm

-The importance of the subject of group growth was largely recognized with the results of Gromov, showing that a finitely generated group has polynomial growth if and only if it has a nilpotent subgroup of finite index \cite{Grom--81}, and Grigorchuk, showing the existence of groups of intermediate growth \cite{Grig--83, Grig--84}.
-There is a nice exposition of the theory in the book by Mann \cite{Mann--12}.
-Several reviews of the subject have appeared, of which we mention \cite{GrHa--97} and \cite{Grig--14}.
-Growth of groups extends naturally to the setting of locally compact groups; in particular Guivarc'h and Jenkins \cite{Guiv--73, Jenk--73} have characterized connected Lie groups of polynomial growth as those of Type (R), i.e., as those for which ${\rm ad}(x)$ has purely imaginary eigenvalues for all $x$ in the Lie algebra of the group (this is considerably easier than Gromov's characterization of finitely generated groups of polynomial growth).
+The importance of the subject of group growth was largely recognized with the results of Gromov, showing that a finitely generated group has polynomial growth if and only if it has a nilpotent subgroup of finite index \cite{Grom--81}, and Grigorchuk, showing the existence of groups of intermediate growth \cite{Grig--83, Grig--84} (but it is still unknown whether there exist any finitely presented group of intermediate growth).
+Several reviews of the subject have appeared, of which we mention \cite{GrHa--97} and \cite{Grig--14}, and there is a nice exposition of the theory in the book by Mann \cite{Mann--12}.
+Growth of groups extends naturally to the setting of locally compact groups; in particular Guivarc'h and Jenkins \cite{Guiv--73, Jenk--73} have characterized connected Lie groups of polynomial growth as those of Type (R), i.e., as those for which ${\rm ad}(x)$ has purely imaginary eigenvalues for all $x$ in the Lie algebra of the group (this is considerably easier to prove than Gromov's characterization of finitely generated groups of polynomial growth).
+More generally, Losert has characterized locally compact groups (not necessarily Lie groups) of polynomial growth in a series of papers, the first being \cite{Lose--87}.

 .2cm